-The Company recognizes revenue in accordance with SEC Staff Accounting Bulletin No. 104, Revenue Recognition ("SAB No. 104").
+The Company recognizes revenue in accordance with SAB No. 104.
 Research and development revenue on cost-reimbursement agreements is recognized as expenses are incurred, up to contractual limits.
 Research and development fees, license fees and milestone payments are recognized as revenue when the earnings process is complete, the Company has no further continuing performance obligations and has completed its performance under the terms of the agreement, in accordance with SAB No. 104.
-License fees and milestone payments received under licensing agreements that are related to future performance are deferred and taken into income as earned over the estimated drug development period.
-Recognized revenues and profit are subject to revisions as these contracts or agreements progress to completion.
-Revisions to revenue or profit estimates are charged to income in the period in which the facts that give rise to the revision become known.
+License fees and milestone payments received under licensing agreements that are related to future performance are deferred and recognized as earned over the estimated drug development period.
+Revisions to revenue or profit estimates as a result of changes in the estimated drug development period are recognized prospectively.